Hospice Care

 Intake March 2023

 We had taken in Buddy from a senior man who was taken away by ambulance never to see his dogs again.
 We also took in his siblings, Jackson and Miss Mikki Minaj, who have both been adopted.
 In the time we have had him it has become very clear that Buddy has severe epilepsy.
 We have him on several meds to help minimize the frequency.
-Buddy happens to be the sweetest, most gentle Cocker Spaniel.
-We are sad to announce that he is now a hospice rescue.
-He has attached himself very well to his foster mom & loves her dearly.
+Buddy had to be the sweetest, most gentle Cocker Spaniel.

 -